 So don’t let the language barrier keep you in your hotel.
 Almaty’s restaurant owners are more than happy to see visiting faces and to give you the help you need to enjoy a great meal.

 This Uzbek-styled restaurant is great fun and a wonderful experience.
 Located on a side street on Dostyk Avenue, its entrance resembles a traditional tiled mud brick mosque.
 Diners can eat Central Asian style on raised platforms or tapchans.
 The cuisine, like the décor, is classic Uzbek.
 Spectacular entertainment every night starts at 9 pm and includes music, dancers and acrobats.
 If you can’t visit Uzbekistan on your trip, this is the next best thing.

-This restaurant is distinguished by its brilliant cuisine, first-rate service and unique interior design.
-And when you finish eating, you can sing Karaoke!
+This restaurant is distinguished by its brilliant cuisine, perfect service and unique design.
+If you are not hungry, visit its Karaoke and have fun!

 Named after an Armenian district in Tbilisi, Avlabar is known for its Georgian hospitality.
 Located at Tau Dastarkhan in the Alma Arasan Valley, Avlabar is one of six restaurants in this complex that sits in the foothills of the Zhailiskii Alatau mountains.
 Avlabar’s Georgian kitchen has people from Almaty raving.
 The restaurant offers all the traditional classics – from fresh khachapuri (cheese-filled flat bread) to lobio (kidney bean salad) and pkhali (beets in a garlic and walnut sauce).
 Finally, no Georgian meal is complete without a few toasts, so try a bottle (or two) of Georgian wine from their wide selection.